emmawalshdev/The-Book-bar/README.md

 In this way, users can share opinions and knowledge with the greater Book bar community.

 In this project, full CRUD functionality is present.
 Security features are also present.
-Such include user permissions for the 'admin' user and safe storage of passwords and security-sensitive information.
+Such include user permissions for the 'admin' user and safe storage of passwords and sensitive-security information.

 ----------------------------